All About Fertilizer - Tips, Tricks, & Timing

 Pros of Slow Release Fertilizer

-- Fertilizer is released over time, requiring less frequent applications
+• Fertilizer is release over time, requiring less frequent applications

 Cons of Slow Release Fertilizer